LawrenceZ22/DTArrowDirectionEstimator/README.md

 This is one of the research output of **System Design Project 2022-2023** (Group 13), School of Informatics, The University of Edinburgh.

+The algorithm takes a tightly bounded arrow image (in our project, a yoloV5 detected arrow region)

 # Requirements

 OpenCV, numpy